 This was the only railway built in Laos until 2008, when a new 3.5km, metre gauge line in was completed from a station at Tha na Laeng to the Friendship Bridge over the Mekong river, which at that point forms the border with Thailand.
 The Friendship Bridge was opened to road traffic in 1994 with provision for a railway incorporated in the structure, but construction of the actual railway line was delayed for over a decade.
 The line now crosses the bridge to connect with the State Railway of Thailand, which operates the section in Laos on behalf of the Lao Railway Authority.
 The terminal is about 8km from the capital, Vientiane.

 In 2016 surveying was completed for a new 220km standard (1435mm) gauge line from Lao Bao to Savannakhet; however, construction has yet to commence.
 Lao Bao is a town on the Vietnamese border, where the new railway is planned to meet a new line constructed by Vietnam Railways.
 Savannakhet is on the east bank of the Mekong river opposite Mueang Mukdahan in Thailand.
 Mueang Mukdahan is not rail served, although a future extension of the Thai rail network is a possibility.

-In 2021, a new 414 km standard gauge railway opened for freight from the Chinese frontier at Boten (where it connects with the Chinese network) via Luang Prabang, Vang Vieng and Vientiane to an interchange with the metre gauge railway at Tha na Laeng.
+In 2021, a new 414 km standard gauge railway was completed from the Chinese frontier at Boten (where it connects with the Chinese network) via Luang Prabang, Vang Vieng and Vientiane to an interchange with the metre gauge railway at Tha na Laeng.
 Freight and passenger services commenced in 2022.
 At the same time but under a separate contract, the metre gauge railway was extended from Tha na Laeng to central Vientiane.